-(MMBtu/hr), and emissions (ppm).
-EUEMGRICE1 demonstrated compliance with NO_x, CO, and VOC emission limits as stated in Permit to Install No. 44-16A and the NSPS (40 CFR Part 60 Subpart JJJJ).
+The results of the testing indicate that EUEMGRICE1 demonstrated compliance with NO_X, CO, and VOC emission limits as stated in Permit to Install No. 44-16B and the NSPS (40 CFR Part 60 Subpart JJJJ).

 6.0 CERTIFICATION STATEMENT

 "I certify that I believe the information provided in this document is true, accurate, and complete.
 Results of testing are based on the good faith application of sound professional judgment, using techniques, factors, or standards approved by the Local, State, or Federal Governing body, or generally accepted in the trade."